Products to Enhance Sustainability

 • Note 1:

-From fiscal 2019, Medical Business results are collated and presented with Headquarters results following its separation from the High Performance Plastics Company as an independent entity.
+From fiscal 2019, Medical Business results have been separated from the HPP Company and presented as a total of the Other Business following its separation from the HPP Company as an independent entity.

 • Note 2: